-Bad breath, also called halitosis or oral malodor, is when an unpleasant odor emanates from the mouth.
+Bad breath (halitosis, or oral malodor) is when an unpleasant odor emanates from the mouth.

 Many things can cause bad breath.
 Sometimes it’s the result of the foods you eat.
-And sometimes it can be caused by something more serious, such as a disease.
+Sometimes it can be caused by something more serious like a disease.

 Most cases of bad breath are caused by conditions in the mouth.
 Bad odor from the mouth can be caused by:

-- dental problems such as gum disease, cavities, and abscessed teeth
+- dental problems like gum disease, cavities, and abscessed teeth

-- certain foods and drinks such as garlic, onions, and coffee
+- certain foods and drinks like garlic, onions, and coffee

 - tobacco products

 - dry mouth